 I was very disappointed by Arthur Bay and Florence Bay “walks”.
 It was nothing like a hike: we just went along the road for a couple of kilometres.
-It’s hilly and not particularly pleasant, especially on a hot day, and some cars didn’t even slow down when passing us.
+It’s hilly and not particularly pleasant, especially on a hot day.
+Some cars didn’t even slow down when passing us.
 So if you can drive down there or hitchhike, you’ll save time.
 When we visited, the road was fine with a 2WD up to Arthur Bay.
-It was kind of a sealed road with a few gigantic pot holes so you need to be very careful when driving there.
+It was kind of a sealed road with a few gigantic potholes so you need to be very careful when driving there.

 There are a couple of lookouts on the side of the road between Arthur Bay and Florence Bay providing great views of the bays.
-We went all the way to the Search Light Tower lookout but found it wasn’t worth it as the view was obstructed by trees.
+We went all the way to the Search Light Tower lookout but found it wasn’t worth it.
+Indeed, the view was obstructed by trees.

 If you want to go all the way to Radical Bay, it may be better to start from the eastern end of Horseshoe Bay beach.

 Our plan was to stop at Florence Bay for snorkelling, as it’s reputed to offer one of the best snorkelling on Magnetic Island.
 It was low tide so we sometimes struggled to find a way with enough water, but we had a great time.